jerryli99/jerry_vectorDB/README.md

 Hello,

 This is my first time writing a DB, to be specific, a vector database that AI agents or future robots can possibily use some kind of DB like this.
 Just by thinking about this future is already exciting.
-I am still a C++ noob, but I feel like I should give it a try even though it could be hard, pointless, or feeling void.
+I know some C++ and I felt like I should give it a try even though it could be hard, pointless, or feeling void.
 But even void has a pointer (void*), so I am heading to some direction.

 The current DB only supports Dense Vectors, so to be continued with Sparse Vectors...